J. Lee Thompson: Charles Bronson

 In 1977, Bronson and Thompson teamed again on an unconventional western film called The White Buffalo.

 Thompson directed two films starring Anthony Quinn, The Greek Tycoon and The Passage.
-Reviewing the latter The Guardian called Thompson a director who "should know better but often doesn't".
+Reviewing the latter, The Guardian called Thompson a director who "should know better but often doesn't".
 The Globe and Mail argued Thompson was "possibly the worst experienced director working in the world today."

 Thompson directed the horror film, Happy Birthday to Me in 1980.

-In 1981 Thompson and Bronson made the film Caboblanco, which opened on Los Angeles on 24 April.
-Also that year he directed an episode of the TV show Code Red, and which he followed with another Bronson movie, 10 to Midnight.
+In 1981 Thompson and Bronson made the film Caboblanco, which opened in Los Angeles on 24 April.
+Also that year he directed an episode of the TV show Code Red, which he followed with another Bronson movie, 10 to Midnight.

 Thompson worked with Bronson again on, The Evil That Men Do (1984), which was shot in Mexico.
 Thompson was hired to replace original director Fielder Cook, who was fired shortly before filming began.
-Producer Pancho Okhenr said Thompson "knew exactly what shots he needed to put together the film...
+Producer Pancho Kohner said Thompson "knew exactly what shots he needed to put together the film...
 [Bronson] had a lot of respect for Lee.
 The whole crew appreciated when the director did not make them work over and over to get the same shot from different angles...
-He was just a terrific filmmaker.”
+He was just a terrific filmmaker".

 Also released that year was The Ambassador, starring Robert Mitchum.

 On 22 November 1985, King Solomon's Mines premiered.
 Thompson made this film as an Indiana Jones-style pastiche.
 It was shot in Zimbabwe and starred Richard Chamberlain.
 The film was reasonably successful at the box office.